Course No: MATH.1200-031; SIS Class Nbr: 10291; SIS Term: 3010

 Intended for students whose background in basic algebra is current.
 The course objective is to provide students with problem solving and computational techniques needed for further course work and in their occupation.
 Topics covered include: linear equations, slope of a line, quadratic equations, functions, transformations, inequalities, curve sketching, systems of equations, and the exponential and logarithmic functions 3 credit(s) Prerequisite: MATH.1115 or equivalent or satisfactory score on the Math Placement Exam given the first week of class.
 Credit is given for only one of the following courses; MATH.1200, or MATH.1210.

-Related Programs: A.S. in Business Administration, B.S. in Information Technology, B.S. in Information Technology: Business Minor Option, A.S. in Business Administration, B.S. in Information Technology, B.S. in Business Administration, B.S. in Mechanical Engineering Technology, A.S. in Mechanical Engineering Technology, A.S. in Information Technology, B.S. in Information Technology: Business Minor Option, B.S. in Applied Mathematics, A.S. in Electronic Engineering Technology, B.S. in Electronic Engineering Technology, B.S. in Mathematics, B.S. in Mathematics: Statistics Concentration, B.S. in Mathematics: Teacher Concentration
+Related Programs: A.S. in Business Administration, A.S. in Electronic Engineering Technology, A.S. in Information Technology, A.S. in Mechanical Engineering Technology, B.S. in Business Administration, B.S. in Electronic Engineering Technology, B.S. in Information Technology, B.S. in Information Technology: Business Minor Option, B.S. in Mechanical Engineering Technology

 Every effort has been made to ensure the accuracy of the information presented in this catalog.
 However, the Division of Graduate, Online & Professional Studies reserves the right to implement new rules and regulations and to make changes of any nature to its program, calendar, procedures, standards, degree requirements, academic schedules (including, without limitations, changes in course content and class schedules), locations, tuition and fees.
 Whenever possible, appropriate notice of such changes will be given before they become effective.